-In onCommand we'll try to get the named player, which may or may not work.
-If it doesn't work (if there's no player online with that name), we'll fall out of the if/then/else stuff and end up returning false from onCommand.
+In the @Command spec, we're setting the minimum number of arguments to 2.
+That way we don't have to write any code to check it ourselves; the system will do it automatically.
+Then in stuckCommand itself, we'll try to get the named player, which may or may not work.
+If it doesn't work (if there's no player online with that name), we'll fall out of the if body and return without doing anything.

-If it does work (that is, if we found the player), then we'll go ahead and call stuck, passing in the player object we got.
+If it does work (that is, if we found the player), then we'll go ahead and call stuck, passing in the player object that we got from the server.